Google Panda Update: A Retrospective

 A Few Additional Tips

-The truth, heading into 2018, is that you’re probably already safe.
+The truth, is that you’re probably already safe.
 You most likely know the best practices, even if you didn’t know they came about as a result of Google Panda.

 But for good measure, here are a few additional things to consider when looking at your overall site optimization.